Peer Effects in Labor Market Training: Introduction

-Building upon this heterogeneity in effects, a number of contributions have investigated treatment choices and developed best rules for allocation in active labor market policies (ALMP) (\citealp{Eberts2002}, \citealp{Lechner2007b}, \citealp{Froelich2008}, \citealp{Staghoj2010}, \citealp{Cockx2023}).
+Second, my findings inform optimal treatment assignment in labor market training and suggest that the peer composition is an important design feature.
+Most of the existing literature in this area investigates the efficient allocation of participants to programs based on individual characteristics, but does not take compositional aspects into account (\citealp{Eberts2002}, \citealp{Lechner2007b} \citealp{Staghoj2010}, \citealp{Cockx2023}).
 The evidence points to potential benefits from introducing statistical treatment rules to assist caseworkers in assigning unemployed workers to program types.
-Nevertheless, the practical implementation of a functioning targeting system is challenging (see e.g., \citealp{Behncke2009} or \citealp{Colpitts2002}).
-For Germany, \cite{Doerr2017a} and \cite{Huber2018} find that a voluntary assignment system using vouchers is less effective in the short term compared to a system with caseworker assignment.
-In the long run, positive employment effects of voluntary assignment materialize.
-Generally, this literature informs about the efficient allocation of participants to programs based on individual characteristics, but does not take compositional aspects into account.
-One exception is a recent contribution by \cite{Baird2023}, which shows that in programs with a limited amount of seats and in the presence of positive linear-in-means peer effects, allocating seats to relatively more able participants can significantly increase the impact of the program.
-Their theoretical result is supported by an empirical analysis of a job training program for disadvantaged adults in the United States, for which they find large positive peer effects on employment and earnings.
+Nevertheless, the practical implementation of a functioning targeting system is challenging (see e.g., \citealp{Behncke2009}).\footnote{ For Germany, \cite{Doerr2017a} and \cite{Huber2018} find that a voluntary assignment system using vouchers is less effective in the short term compared to a system with caseworker assignment.
+In the long run however, positive employment effects of voluntary assignment prevail.} The only study to derive optimal allocation rules in the presence of peer effects is \cite{Baird2023}.
+They show that in a setting where peer effects are positive and linear-in-means and programs have a limited capacity, allocating seats to relatively more able participants can significantly increase the impact of the program.
+My findings suggests that these positive effects can potentially be even increased if programs are designed in a way as to maximize knowledge exchange between participants and reduce competition in job search.